theravipatel/docker-demo-node-app/README.md

 - This mapping enables the container to read from or write to the volume as if it were a regular directory withing the container.
 - It is independent and can be associated with one or more containers.
 - Bind Mounts vs. Docker Volumes
-    - **Bind Mounts** are another way to give containers access to files and folders on our host.
-    - They directly mount a host directory into our container.
-    - Any changes made to the directory will be reflected on both sides of the mount, whether the modification originates from the host or within the container.
-    - Bind mounts are best used for ad-hoc storage on a short-term basis.
     - **Volumes** are a better solution when we are providing permanent storage to operational containers.
     - Because they are managed by Docker, we don't need to manually maintain directories on our host.
     - There is a less chance of data being accidentally modified and no dependency on a particular folder structure.